Electronic differential circuits are like balances, but we don't call them balances. We call them bridges.

 The electronic bridge is really an exact analogy for a balance or scale.
 Typically there's a decade resistance box, exactly like the set of fixed weights, and a slidewire or potentiometer exactly like the sliding weight on a typical lab balance.

-But the original Wheatstone version, and some of its laboratory descendants, happened to
+But the original Wheatstone version, and some of its laboratory descendants, happened to look like a bridge:

 This one has two standard resistance coils that can be connected into the circuit, serving as standard weights, then the sliding 'weight' picks off a fraction of the resistance on the bridge wire itself.